wvwatson/Budget/README.markdown

 ```

 Example of a rollup dsl.
 During a rollup:
-1) a sub-org accounts for its money
+1) A sub-org accounts for its money
 2) A 'parent' org accounts for the money of all of its sub-orgs
 3) The parent org accounts for its own money